Til hovedinnhold

 • Ikke tilgjengelig for hent i butikk

-The history of the British home in the 1940s is dominated by the impacts Second World War.
-In the first five years of the decade, homes were adapted to better survive the affects of bombing.
-The 1930s home became the wartime home with the addition of anti-blast tape on the windows, sandbags around the door, and a Morrison shelter in the kitchen.
-In the garden, the lawn and shrubs gave way to vegetable plot and chicken coop.
-For those lucky enough to have a home left unscathed by the war the second half of the decade was likely a time of consolidation snd continued rationing.
-The policy of "make do and mend" continued.
-But for those whose houses were damaged or destroyed, or those moved out of their homes by post-war rehousing schemes, the picture was very different.
+The history of the British home in the 1940s is dominated by the Second World War.
+In the first five years of the decade homes were adapted to better survive the affects of bombing.
+The 1930s home became the wartime home with the addition of anti-blast tape to the windows, sandbags round the door, and a Morrison shelter in the kitchen.
+In the garden, lawn and shrubs gave way to vegetable plots and chicken coops.
+For those whose houses were damaged or destroyed, or those moved out of their homes by post-war rehousing schemes, the picture was very different.
 For many the pre-fab became home, and new designs of furniture made under the utility scheme furnished rooms cheaply and stylishly.
-New estates, different from anything tried before the war, arose from the bombsites, offeri
+And new estates, different from anything tried before the war, rose from the bomb sites, offering state-of-the-art sanitisation and modern facilities to thousands.

 Produktegenskaper